Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Differentially Private Streams

-\mypara{Better Fan-out} First of all, we note that according to~\cite{pvldb:QardajiYL13}, using a fan-out $b=16$ instead of $2$ (used in \pak) in the hierarchy can give better empirical result.
-This is done by optimizing the expected error numerically (instead of asymptotically).
+The perturber inherits the hierarchical idea~\cite{tissec:chan2011private,stoc:dwork2010differential} (also described in \autoref{subsec:existing}).
+In this section, we start from the binary hierarchy used in \pak and put together three improvements to it to obtain a solution that is practical across a wide range of datasets.

+\mypara{1.
+Better Fan-out} According to Qardaji et al.~\cite{pvldb:QardajiYL13}, using a fan-out $b=16$ instead of $2$ in the hierarchy can give better utility.
+The result of optimal fan-out $b=16$ is derived by analyzing the accuracy (variance) of answering range queries.
+In particular, we assume the range query is random and all layers in the hierarchy receive the same amount of privacy budget.
+We then measure the expected accuracy (measured by variance) of answering the range query.
+The optimal value $b=16$ is obtained by minimizing the variance.
+It does not change on different datasets because the analysis is data-independent.
 We thus use fan-out $b=16$ by default.

+\mypara{2.
+Handling Infinite Streams} \pak requires a fixed length $n$ a priori in order to build the hierarchy.
+As a result, their algorithm stops after $n$ observations.
+In order to support infinite streams, Chan et al.~\cite{tissec:chan2011private} proposed to have an infinitely high hierarchy, and each layer receives a privacy budget inversely proportional to the height of the layer.
+For example, the bottom layer receives $0.9\epsilon$, then its parent layer receives $0.9^2\epsilon$, and so on.
+While this ensures the overall privacy budget will never exceed $\epsilon$, the higher layers are essentially receiving a tiny amount of privacy budget.

-\mypara{Handling Infinite Streams} Second, we extend the hierarchical method to support infinite streams. \pak requires a fixed length $n$ in the beginning.
-After $n$ observations, the algorithm will stop.
-To handle this infinite stream model, we propose to keep applying hierarchies.
-There is a question of how high the hierarchy should be.
-We can have higher hierarchies for handling larger queries.
-This is also what~\cite{tissec:chan2011private} proposed.
-But we note that most of the queries focus on small range.
-We thus propose to have an upper bound on the query range denoted by $r$ and then split $\epsilon$ equally to the $h=\lceil \log_b r\rceil$ layers.
-The value of $r$ stands for a limit below which most queries' range fall, and is determined externally.
+In this paper, we note that most of the queries focus on limited ranges, and propose to have an upper bound on the query range denoted by $r$ and then split $\epsilon$ equally to the $h=\lceil \log_b r\rceil$ layers.
+The value of $r$ stands for a limit below which most queries' ranges fall, and is determined externally (e.g., if we receive one value per minute, then it is unlikely that a query spans over a year).
 For each chunk of $r$ observations, we output a height-$h$ hierarchy.
 We note that each hierarchy handles a disjoint sub-stream of observations and thus this extension does not consume additional privacy budget because of the parallel composition property of differential privacy.
+In the evaluation, we choose $r=2^{20}$.